KxSystems/kx-vscode/README.md

-# KX VS Code extension
+# kdb VS Code extension

 This is a companion extension that will help KX developers.